tomas-fryza/avr-course/Labs/01-tools/README.md

 ### Version: Windows and command-lin toolchain

-Copy `main.c` and `Makefile` files from blink example to `Labs/01-tools` folder.
+Copy `main.c` and `Makefile` files from blink example to `Labs\01-tools` folder.

-Copy `Example/firmware.in` settings file to `Labs` folder.
+Copy `Example\firmware.in` settings file to `Labs` folder.
 Note that, this file contains parameters and settings that are identical for all (future) projects located in this folder.
 Uncomment the Windows settings in this file.
-Make sure the values for `PREFIX` and` AVRDUDE` contain the correct paths.
+Make sure the values for `PREFIX` and` AVRDUDE` contain the correct paths and `USBPORT` contains port where Arduino board is connected.

 ```Makefile
 ## Linux